 - Analyzing information

 - Critical thinking

 - Follow directions

 Are Skills and abilities the same thing?

 Let’s know first about knowledge.
 Knowledge is the theoretical or practical understanding of a subject.
 Suppose an employee knows about the Photoshop software used in graphics design.
 It does not mean that he knows how to become a graphic designer.
-The real meaning of this is – he knows what the Photoshop thing is, what is done with it.
+The real meaning is that he knows what Photoshop is and what is done with it.

 Skills are expertise gained through training and experience.
 Suppose a person can design using Photoshop; that is the Skill of that person.

 That means the Skill is the knowledge that you have learned.
 We can improve skills through the transfer of knowledge.

 And the ability is the capacity to do something.
 There is little difference between Skill and ability.
 Many say the difference is that the subject is learned or instinctive.

 In our opinion, ability is the organization and priority of something; through that, a person can acquire and develop any skill.